 Finding the right live-in care giver

 If you are interested in live-in home care, you should arrange a meeting with a home care provider.
 This meeting will establish what is required and build up a picture of your loved one’s needs and preferences.
 It will help the care provider find carers with the right experience and training to support your loved one appropriately.
 Also, the care providers will find a carer with a similar outlook and interests so that your loved one and their carers will hopefully have plenty in common and get on well together.

 Sorting out the practicalities

 Usually, your loved one will have one main carer who stays for six to eight weeks.
 Typically they then go off for two weeks and another carer from Mumbys will step in.
-These carers will then work on a rotating basis, for example, four weeks on and two weeks off, however we can accommodate any rota.
-Carers will need breaks during their shifts, these can be arranged very flexibly, and they will always be on hand for emergencies.
-By law, carer workers are entitled to 2 hours per day and then one long day off if staying in post for longer then two weeks at a time.
+These carers will then work on a rotating basis, however, we can accommodate any rota.
+Carers will need breaks during their shifts and these can be arranged very flexibly but they will always be on hand for emergencies.
+By law, carer workers are entitled to two hours per day and one long day off if staying in post for longer than two weeks at a time.

 Your carers will need a comfortable room for themselves in your loved one’s home.

 You and your homecare providers will set out the duties and responsibilities of the carer clearly in a Care Plan.
 Mumby’s offers a free no-obligation care plan.
 You will also be assigned a Care Manager who is your first point of contact if you have any queries or concerns.